 This course will review theories and research that integrate developmental and social perspectives on gender.
 Topics will focus on gender as a social construct and include gender role development, gender role socialization in the family and gender development in cross-cultural perspective.
 Credit will be granted for only one of PSYC 365 or PSYC 360.
 Cross-listed as WMGS 344.
 Prerequisite: 6 credits of PSYC at the 200 level.
 Three credits.
+Not offered 2019-2020.

-Basics of Psychopharmacology
+367 Basics of Psychopharmacology